My Research Journey to Brain

 SINP opted to have a type of Nuclear Fusion reactor fabricated by Toshiba of Japan called Tokamak(a Russian invention).
 This was delivered around April 1987.
 Two Japanese engineers came along to set up the machine.
 I had brought a Personal Computer along with me while returning from the USA.
 As there were no computers in SINP at that time, I also tried setting up a Computer facility in SINP and was successful in getting two Unix-based computers connected by Ethernet, set up in Salt Lake campus.
 I started porting a Tokamak simulation code BALDUR (about 60,000 lines running on Cray) to this computer.

-Audio Freq Discharge Cleaning
+Audio Frequency Discharge Cleaning

 I also started developing a Data Acquisition system based on PC to acquire data in digital form from Tokamak – among the earliest efforts of this kind in India.
 (See How Japanese got hooked on to Indian technology!).
 As this system got integrated with the machine, I started to closely watch the initial set of machine performance tests etc. In parallel, I started to try to model the discharge behavior but was never coming close to what was being seen experimentally.
 Then I wrote a simple program in about 500-600 lines to model the behavior.
 It was suggesting that there may be a lot of impurities inside the machine.
 It needed a discharge cleaning system to clean the impurities.
 I asked the experimentalist if they can set up this system.
 They said that it would take 3-4 years to do it since they need to import some components for this purpose.
 Then I decided to develop this system myself and only use components available in India.
 For this, I had to come up with a completely new design and not only it worked but also improved the performance of the machine to International standards.
 After this, I developed more systems to prolong the plasma and improve its quality.
 All this was done around 1989-93.
-Please read my blog: https://ranjan.inhow_i_became_accidental_experimentalist/
+Please read my blog: How I became Accidental Experimentalist !

 I also designed Real-time control of SST-1 based on digital technology that has been followed in the upcoming international project ITER in France.